The Parametric Closure Problem: Introduction

-\paragraph{\bf Parametric optimization as an implicit convex hull problem.} Parametric optimization problems can be formulated dually, as problems of computing convex hulls of implicitly defined two-dimensional point sets.
+Parametric optimization problems can be formulated dually, as problems of computing convex hulls of implicitly defined two-dimensional point sets (\autoref{fig:N}).
 Suppose we are given a parametric optimization problem in which weight of element~$i$ is a linear function $a_i\lambda+b_i$ of a parameter $\lambda$, and in which the weight of a candidate solution $S$ (a subset of elements, constrained by the specific optimization problem in question) is the sum of these functions.
 Then the solution value is also a linear function, whose coefficients are the sums of the element coefficients:

 Instead of interpreting the numbers $a_i$ and $b_i$ as coefficients of linear functions, we may re-interpret the same two numbers as the $x$ and $y$ coordinates (respectively) of points in the Euclidean plane.
 In this way any family $\mathcal F$ of candidate solutions determines a planar point set, in which each set in $\mathcal F$ corresponds to the point given by the sum of its elements' coefficients.
 We call this point set $\project({\mathcal F})$, because the sets in $\mathcal F$ can be thought of as vertices of a hypercube $Q_n= \{0,1\}^n$ whose dimension is the number of input elements, and $\project$ determines a linear projection from these vertices to the Euclidean plane.